alyssavanerelli/grahami/analyses/busco_phylogenomics/README.md

 **to check for these programs**

 `which [program]` or `module spider [program]` (in this case you would need to load these programs before running job with `module load [program]`)
+- all the programs are installed in path so nothing will need to be manually loaded

+`biopython` will be installed as a python package so to check run `pip list` and search for `biopython` and `numpy` in the output list

 **to add these programs to `$PATH`**